Andrew Willmott

 Graphics engineer

 On the graphics side I've dealt with visual effects, lighting, shadows, material systems, LOD, mesh animation, terrain, and procedural generation systems.
-On the systems side, well, a bit of everything really.
-Technology I've worked on has shipped as part of several other games, e.g My Sims, Sims 3, Darkspore.
+On the systems side, a little bit of everything.
+Technology I've worked on has shipped as part of several other games, e.g., My Sims, Sims 3, Darkspore

-Before joining Maxis I was working in the area of global illumination.
-In particular, most of my research work was on hierarchical methods for ray-tracing and radiosity.
-At CMU I worked on a comparison of radiosity algorithms, various ray-tracing projects, wavelets for triangular elements, and hierarchical radiosity using multiresolution models, which led to the development of face clustering algorithms.
+Before joining Maxis I was doing research work in the area of global illumination, in particular hierarchical methods for ray-tracing and radiosity.
+At CMU I worked on a comparison of radiosity algorithms, various ray-tracing projects, wavelets for triangular elements, and hierarchical radiosity using multiresolution models, which led to the development of the face clustering algorithm.
 My PhD advisor was Paul Heckbert.

 Personal

 Education: Auckland Grammar School.
 BSc. in Physics, MSc. in Computer Science, University of Auckland.
-PhD., Carnegie Mellon University's School of Computer Science in Pittsburgh, advised by Paul Heckbert.
+PhD., Carnegie Mellon University's School of Computer Science, advised by Paul Heckbert.